Del Amo Fashion Center: Simon expansion

-Several new and relocated restaurants fronted the new wing: a relocated Lucille's Smokehouse Bar-B-Que, and now-closed locations for Brio Tuscan Grille and locally-owned restaurants EMC Seafood & Raw Bar and Great Maple.
+Several new and relocated restaurants fronted the new wing: a relocated Lucille's Smokehouse Bar-B-Que, and now-closed locations for Brio Tuscan Grille and locally owned restaurants EMC Seafood & Raw Bar and Great Maple.

 The south end of the property experienced minor renovations in line with the more elaborate north end changes, including signs delineating the wing "Del Amo Shopping Center" with a focus on general-purpose retail.
 In 2018, renovation plans were completed to replace a significant portion of the south end's inline retail space with Dave & Buster's and a relocated Marshalls store.
 Outback Steakhouse, which was displaced by construction on the south end, reopened in the Outdoor Village on July 7, 2018.

 In November 2019, the former Orbach's building, which previously housed Marshalls on the first floor and TJ Maxx on the second floor, became a Mitsuwa Marketplace supermarket.
 The second floor remains vacant after TJ Maxx left Del Amo in Spring 2016.
 The following year, the property's Sears store closed and its real estate purchased by mall owner Simon for future use.

-As casualties of the COVID-19 pandemic-induced recession, and California statewide closures, the prototypical BRIO Tuscan Grille closed in mid-March, along with Guess, Me Undies, Innisfree, and New York and Company.
-On July 1, 2020, it was announced that Sears would be closing after nearly 61 years of serving the South Bay.
-This store along with 28 other stores nationwide shuttered on September 6, 2020.
-Said 22.4 acre Sears property (which includes the Original Sears Building, the branded auto shops, adjacent office building, and the surrounding parking lot) is set to be liquidated and bought by Simon Property Group by ~$110 million.
+On July 1, 2020, Sears announced it was shutting down as part of an ongoing decision to eliminate its traditional brick-and-mortar format.
+The 22.4 acre Sears property (which includes the Original Sears Building, the branded auto shops, adjacent office building, and the surrounding parking lot) is set to be bought by Simon Property Group by ~$110 million.
 Meanwhile, Fasha Mahjoor, who, in May 2014, bought the 16-acre property that SunCal once owned, intends to build housing near Del Amo Mall.
-Said property includes the standalone Black Angus Steakhouse restaurant, the former Montgomery Ward department store (now parking for Del Amo), and the abandoned Wards auto shop.
+The property includes the standalone Black Angus Steakhouse restaurant, the former Montgomery Ward department store (now parking for Del Amo), and the abandoned Wards auto shop.
 However, Mahjoor announced that said project will not be "high-density housing at the mall", calling it a "political no-go".

-Despite these closures, Italian retailer Intimissimi & Calzedonia opened a store in the new luxury wing in October 2020 while American burger restaurateur Slater 50/50 is set to open Spring 2023.

-In January 2022, LA Fitness gym closed their doors.
-Around the same time, a Sweetgreen and a Keisuke Ramen King eatery is slated to replace the former Great Maple, which closed down in 2017.
+In January 2022, a Sweetgreen was announced slated replace the former Great Maple, which closed down in 2017.